eskinderit/FruitDefectsInspection/README.md

 - Professor: Luigi Di Stefano
 - Student: Alessandro D'Amico

-The task consists in locating and isolating defects in two kind of fruits (apples and kiwis).
+The task consists in locating and isolating defects in two kind of fruits (apples and kiwis) and is precisely described in the file ```tasks-description.pdf```.

 The task is divided in 3 subtasks: